-Assuming a known set of suspect programmers, such as the employees of a company, and some form of segmentation and grouping by authorship, such as accounts on a version control system, we present a technique which performs stylistic authorship attribution of a collection of partial source code samples written by the same programmer with up to 99\% accuracy for a set of 106 suspect programmers.
-By contrast, the current state-of-the-art technique for source code attribution achieves an individual accuracy of at most 73\% under standard circumstances.
-We also present a technique using the classifier's output probability, or \emph{confidence}, to address the \emph{open world problem} in which the true programmer could be someone outside of the suspect set.
+To address the open world problem in which the true programmer could be someone outside of the suspect set (in our working example, perhaps no employee has actually contributed to the project in question) we examine a technique using the classifier's output probability, or \emph{confidence}.
 We construct \emph{calibration curves} to indicate the accuracy for collections which were attributed with given confidence, and analysts can use these curves to set a threshold below which to more carefully examine authorship due to higher probability of being outside of the suspect set \cite{niculescu2005predicting}.
-We then proceed to show how this calibration curve can be used at the level of individual samples to mitigate the cost of misattribution in the absense of grouping of samples.
-In this scenario, the threshold will need to be set higher to catch most misattributions, and will cause a larger percentage of correctly attributed samples to require review.
+We then proceed to show how this calibration curve can be used at the level of individual samples to mitigate the cost of mis-attribution in the absence of grouping of samples.
+In this scenario, the threshold will need to be set higher to catch most mis-attributions, and will cause a larger percentage of correctly attributed samples to require review.

-This work is valuable standalone, but even more important as validation that source code authorship segmentation is possible.
-Segmentation naturally exists with version control on public repositories, and there are real world use scenarios for performing authorship attribution on accounts on such repositories.
-For collaboratively written code which is not managed on such repositories, we present our high accuracy as evidence that it is reasonable to expect that segmentation at a reasonable level is possible.